Midwest Sports and Interventional Spine

 If you live with chronic pain from a past surgery, past injury, or chronic condition, spinal cord stimulation may improve your sleep and overall quality of life if other treatments have failed.
-Board-certified interventional pain management specialist Cyril Philip, MD, treats various pain conditions with spinal cord stimulation at Midwest Sports and Interventional Spine in Franklin, Wisconsin.
+Board-certified interventional pain management specialist Cyril Philip, MD, treats various pain conditions with spinal cord stimulation at Midwest Sports and Interventional Spine in Kenosha and Franklin, Wisconsin.
 To find out if a spinal cord stimulator could benefit you, call the office or schedule an appointment online today.

 Spinal cord stimulation is a treatment involving an implanted device called a spinal cord stimulator.
 At Midwest Sports and Interventional Spine, Dr. Philip surgically implants the device after a temporary trial period.

 The device includes two electrodes, or thin wires, that reach into your spine and send electric currents directly into your spinal cord to affect pain signals.
 The electrodes are attached to a battery pack called a generator, and you get a remote control to send the electric currents whenever you get pain or other nerve symptoms.

 Each time you activate your spinal cord stimulator, the device stops pain signals from reaching your brain so you don’t consciously feel them.
 This treatment has wide implications for various types of chronic pain, which can impact your ability to work, sleep, and enjoy yourself.